makersacademy/bowling-challenge-ruby/README.md

 ## Reflections

 - Bowling is a deceptively complex game and ensuring short methods and classes which wouldn't generate code-smells took careful planning, thought and diagramming
-- Doing this challenge again, I would likely approach it in a very similar way, particuarly the logic.
-However I would possibly consider using one or maybe 2 additional classes.
+- Doing this challenge again, I would likely approach it in a very similar way, particuarly the logic
+- I would consider using one or 2 additional classes, particularly if I were to develop the app into a full stack web app with a front end user interface.
+I would also possibly design the public interfaces slightly differently in this case.
+- This was a fairly tricky kata and I feel that it will be challenging to replicate in Javascript after only a week of learning the language!

 ## User stories